 It’s understandably very frustrating and worrying when your little one doesn’t want to eat but it is important to still offer food at each mealtime so they can still follow routine and feel included.
-But parental pushing may lead to future eating problems so try not to send the signal that their non eating is stressing you out (even if it really is!).
-Occasionally a toddler may not eat because of an underlying health condition, such as an ear infection, teething, or reflux, so don’t panic, its best to carry on as normal rather then change routine or allow them to change things
+Parental pushing may lead to future eating problems so try not to send the signal that their non eating is stressing you out (even if it really is!).
+Occasionally a toddler may not eat because of an underlying health condition, such as an ear infection, teething, or reflux, so don’t panic, its best to carry on as normal rather then change your routine.

 Things to remember –